MoniPar/booklist_generator/README.md

 * Receive a book list for each student with the total price.
 * Check how many students have already been submitted.
 * Check the total number of optional subjects chosen.
+* See the list of students already entered in the worksheet.

 [Back to Top](#index---table-of-contents)
 ___